John RiefAssistant Professor

 John J. Rief, "Building the Case for an ‘Architectonic' Function of Rhetoric in Health Services Research."
 POROI: An Interdisciplinary Journal of Rhetorical Analysis and Invention.
 Volume 10, Issue 1 (2014).
 Available at http://ir.uiowa.edu/poroi/vol10/iss1/9/.

 John J. Rief, Gordon R. Mitchell, Susan L. Zickmund, Tina D. Bhargava, Cindy L. Bryce, Gary S. Fischer, Rachel Hess, N. Randall Kolb, Laurey R. Simin-Silverman, and Kathleen M. McTigue, "Promoting Patient Phronesis: Communication Patterns in an Online Lifestyle Program Coordinated with Primary Care," Health Education & Behavior.
 Volume 40, Number 3 (June, 2013): 311-322.
 PubMed ID: 22984212.

 Encyclopedia Entries (2012 - Present)

-John Rief, "Stephen Toulmin: Theory and Practice," encyclopedia entry submitted for inclusion in Communication Ethics Encyclopedia, edited by Ronald C. Arnett, Annette M. Holba, and Susan Mancino (New York, NY: Peter Lang, 2018), 488-493.
+John J. Rief, "Stephen Toulmin: Theory and Practice," in An Encyclopedia of Communication Ethics: Goods in Contention, edited by Ronald C. Arnett, Annette M. Holba, and Susan Mancino (New York, NY: Peter Lang, 2018), 488-493.